Costa-Gavras: Selected films

-Missing, originally released in 1982 and based on the book The Execution Of Charles Horman, concerns an American journalist, Charles Horman (played by John Shea in the film), who disappeared in the 1973 coup d'état led by General Augusto Pinochet in Chile.
+Missing, originally released in 1982 and based on the book The Execution of Charles Horman, concerns an American journalist, Charles Horman (played by John Shea in the film), who disappeared in the 1973 coup d'état led by General Augusto Pinochet in Chile.
 Horman's father, played by Jack Lemmon, and wife, played by Sissy Spacek, search in vain to determine his fate.
 Nathaniel Davis, US ambassador to Chile from 1971 to 1973, a version of whose character had been portrayed in the movie (under a different name), filed a US$150 million libel suit, Davis v.
 Costa-Gavras, 619 F. Supp.
 1372 (1985), against the studio and the director, which was eventually dismissed.
 The film won an Oscar for Best Screenplay Adaptation and the Palme d'Or at the Cannes Film Festival (with Yılmaz Güney's movie Yol).

 Betrayed (1988) is roughly based upon the terrorist activities of American neo-Nazi and white supremacist Robert Mathews and his group The Order.

 In Music Box (1989), a respected Hungarian immigrant (Armin Mueller-Stahl) is accused of having commanded an Anti-Semitic death squad during World War II.
 His daughter, a Chicago defence attorney played by Jessica Lange, agrees to defend him at his denaturalization hearing.
 The film is inspired by the arrest and trial of Ukrainian immigrant John Demjanjuk and screenwriter Joe Eszterhas' realisation that his father had been a member of the Hungarian Arrow Cross Party.
 The film won the Golden Bear at the 40th Berlin International Film Festival.

 La Petite Apocalypse (1993) was entered into the 43rd Berlin International Film Festival.
 Amen.
-(2003), was based in part on the highly controversial 1963 play, Der Stellvertreter.
+(2003) was based in part on the highly controversial 1963 play, Der Stellvertreter.
 Ein christliches Trauerspiel (The Deputy, a Christian Tragedy), by Rolf Hochhuth.
 The film plot alleges that Pope Pius XII was aware of the plight of the Jews in Nazi concentration camps during World War II, but failed to take public action to publicise or condemn the Holocaust.
 Gavras won César Award for Best Original Screenplay or Adaptation for this film.

-He was president of the Cinémathèque Française from 1982 to 1987, and again since 2007.
+He was president of the Cinémathèque Française from 1982 to 1987, and again from 2007 to 2026.